chaos46692/carl-tracy.com/content/media/books-23.md

 ## Devolution
 ### _Max Brooks_
-Max Brooks wrote "World War Z" which is a fantastic book[^WWZ] about the world after a (near) zombie apocalypse
+Max Brooks wrote "World War Z" which is a fantastic book[^WWZ] about the world after a (near) zombie apocalypse.
+I loved that book so much and was really happy when I saw that he had a new one out.
+This one is about a Bigfoot attack in the aftermath of an eruption at [Mount Rainier](https://en.wikipedia.org/wiki/Mount_Rainier).
+Brooks' books do a good job of weaving real-life survivalist theory into an absolutely bonkers storyline, which much like WWZ will suck you in almost immediately.

+The story is set in a small Techbro wet dream fantasy community in the woods where everything is perfect - until the internet goes out.
+Doh!
+The eruption of Mt Rainier cuts off communication with the rest of the world, as well as pushing some (until now) unknown predators into this idyllic community.

+I really loved this book and the audio book adaptation is utterly fantastic with a full cast including Judy Greer, Jeff Daniels, Nathan Fillion, Mira Furlan and Kate Mulgrew.

 ## Translation State
 ### _Ann Leckie_
 Ann Leckie returns to the Radch universe to explore the world of the Presger Translators, which I very much enjoyed since Translator Dlique was one of my favorite characters from the original trilogy.
+It starts with Enae, who grew up at the mercy of [hir](https://en.wikipedia.org/wiki/Neopronoun) [grandmaman](https://en.wiktionary.org/wiki/grand-maman).
+When Grandmaman passes we learn that she had no money and had sold her title to another who had plenty of wealth but wished to have a title.
+Because Enae was faithful to hir Grandmaman sie had been provided for in the form of a diplomatic assignment (tracking down a missing Presger Translator) that nobody expected hir to find.

+Ultimately the book is about that same feeling of restlessness and longing for a place of belonging that Becky Chambers discusses in the Monk and Robot duology, which is probably why I enjoyed it so much.

 ## Starter Villain
 ### _John Scalzi_[^scalzi]
 What happens when your Uncle dies and leaves his Super Villain empire to you?
-Shenanigans of course!
+You limp along and figure out how to to become a super villain!
+This one doesn't have psychic cats, but it does have intelligent ones!

 ## Red Mars
 ### _Kim Stanley Robinson_